How is property divided in divorce?

 If you are navigating property division following a separation or divorce, you may find it helpful to:

-1. Gather documents related to all assets and liabilities
+1. People sometimes have documents related to all assets and liabilities available.

-2. List all jointly owned and separately owned assets, including business assets or other complex holdings
+2. People sometimes have an understanding of jointly owned and separately owned assets, including business assets or other complex holdings.

-3. Identify debts and who is responsible for each one
+3. People are sometimes aware of debts and who is responsible for each one.

-4. Consider your financial needs going forward, including housing, income, and any dependent children
+4. People often consider their financial needs going forward, including housing, income, and any dependent children.

-5. Decide whether you want to explore negotiated settlement, mediation, or court proceedings
+5. People sometimes consider whether negotiated settlement, mediation, or court proceedings may suit their situation.

-6. Seek clarity on how divorce asset division works in your specific circumstances
+6. People often seek clarity on how divorce asset division works in their specific circumstances.

 7. Connect with a lawyer if you need guidance on a particular aspect of your situation